RookieGameDevs/surviveler/README.md

       -telnet-port string
             Any port different than 0 enables the telnet server (disabled by defaut)

-Example:
+Example of server port change:

     bin/server -port 12345

-Every command line flag can also be defined in a *ini* file, which keys are the same than the command line flags.
+Every command line flag can also be specified in a `.ini` file, which keys are the same than the command line flags.
 Inifile sections are ignored.
-Provides the path to the ini file path with the `-config` flag, as in:
+In order to instruct the server to read the configuration parameters from file, provide the path to the ini file path with the `-config` flag, as in:

-    bin/server -config /path/to/server.ini
+    bin/server -config /home/surviveler/home-lan-party.ini

 ### Admin mode with the telnet server
 The embedded telnet server is enabled by setting the `telnet-port` option.

     bin/server -telnet-port 2244

-Then, start your favourite telnet client:
+To use the telnet interface, start your favourite telnet client by specifying the configured port:

     telnet server-ip 2244

-Issue `help` on the telnet line to have a list of available commands, then `help command` or `command -h` or also `command --help` with provide you with the list of *unix-like* options accepted by this specific command.
+Issue `help` on the telnet line to have a list of available commands, then `help command` or `command -h` or also `command --help` which will provide you with the list of *UNIX-like* options accepted by command in question.

 Example session: